glnmario/glnmario.github.io/index.md

 -->

 ## News
+- Paper accepted at LREC-COLING with Joe and Arabella -- an information-theoretic analysis of efficiency and effectiveness in dialogue.
 - Paper accepted at the 1st Personalization of Generative AI (PERSONALIZE) workshop, @EACL2024.
 Work mostly by Ivar Frisch!
-Now available as a [preprint](https://arxiv.org/pdf/2402.02896.pdf)
+Now available as a [preprint](https://arxiv.org/pdf/2402.02896.pdf).
 - I am looking for semester projects and theses to supervise.
 Get in touch! ([Here](https://docs.google.com/document/d/1obTmJjmrnVzVCPtUIPV_KOyfVXR_WNZFoco-qd2ChN4/edit?usp=sharing) are some ideas, please ask for access permissions.)
 - I kind of started a blog and [my first blog post](blog/post1) is out!
 - I am giving a keynote at the EMNLP Workshop on Computational Approaches to Historical Language Change ([LChange'23](https://www.changeiskey.org/event/2023-emnlp-lchange/))